judge-r/beautiful-jekyll/aboutme.md

 [![Running Beach to Beacon in Cape Elizabeth, ME]({{ site.url }}/img/Running.jpg)]({{ site.url }}/img/Running.jpg)

 I like to run and train for road races when I can.
+I am currently training for the 2019 Beach to Beacon 10k in August.
 You can follow my training on [Strava](https://www.strava.com/athletes/11975000).
 I also enjoy watching professional running including the [World Marathon Majors](https://www.worldmarathonmajors.com/), [IAAF Diamond League](https://www.diamondleague.com/home/), World Championships, and Olympics of course.